mendix/docs/content/appstore/app-services/3d-viewer.md

 * **Markup builder** -
 	* On **General** tab, by setting property **Enable** to true or false, you can switch on and off the markup mode, when set to `true`, model will be locked to a 2D dimension and won't react to mouse rotate, when set to `false`, model will be unlocked and return to rotatable state; another property is **Markup color**, it allows you to set color of markup annotation.
 Valid values are [CSS Legal color value](https://www.w3schools.com/CSSref/css_colors_legal.asp), for example, RGB value, predefined color names, hexadecimal color values.
     ![markup-general](attachments/3d-viewer/markup-general.jpg)
-	* On **Event** tab, by binding a boolean type attribute to **Save** property, you will be able to obtain save status of the markup image after user click the Save button on the markup builder's panel, and add custom actions, such as show pop up message, to it.
-When the attribute values changes to `true`, it means the markup image associated with model is successfully saved in Mendix file storage; when the attribute value is `false`, it means the save is not successful.
+	* On **Event** tab, by binding a boolean type attribute to **Save** property, you will be able to obtain saving status of the markup image after user click the Save button on the markup builder's panel, and add custom actions, such as show pop up message.
+When the attribute values obtained is `true`, it means the markup image associated with model is successfully saved in Mendix file storage; when the attribute value is `false`, it means the save is not successful.
 By setting **Action**, you can choose to trigger an action based on the value of **Save** status.
     ![markup-events](attachments/3d-viewer/markup-events.jpg)

 * **Measurement** - Place it inside of a Container3D widget, a Viewer widget should be present in the same Container3D widget so you can use measurement options provided in Measurement widget to perform measurement on the model.
 No specific configuration is needed.
 With this widget, you can measure distance, length, radius, area, angle of a part or between parts .
 For details on how to perform measurement on a 3D model.
 Please see [Perform 3D Measurement](#72-perform-3d-measurement)